 - Retained earnings

 - Trade credit

 - Lease financing

 - The Lessees

-Class 11 Business studies of NCERT solutions chapter 8 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned is the illustrations for class 11 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for class 11 Business studies visit BYJU’S or download the app for more information and the best learning experience.
+Class 11 Business studies of NCERT solutions Chapter 8 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
+The above mentioned are the illustrations for the Class 11 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 11 Business studies, visit BYJU’S or download the app for more information.